scrm/scrm/README.md

 We designed scrm to be compatible to the famous program `ms` from Richard R. Hudson.
 You can use it as a drop in replacement for `ms` if you avoid the options `-c` and `-s`.
 Details are available [in the wiki][2].

+## Citation
+_scrm_ is described in the manuscript

+> Paul R. Staab, Sha Zhu, Dirk Metzler and Gerton Lunter.
+> scrm: efficiently simulating long sequences using the approximated coalescent
+> with recombination.
+Submitted to Bioinformatics, 2014.

 ## Licence